hhvm/user-documentation/guides/hack/05-functions/20-inout-parameters.md

 ## Migrating to inout parameters

-In many cases, references can be completely replaced with patterns that are easier to understand -- for example, a function could return a tuple, shape or object instead of assigning values to variables passed in by reference.
+In many cases, references can be completely replaced with patterns that are easier to understand&mdash;for example, a function could return a tuple, shape or object instead of assigning values to variables passed in by reference.
 But when this is not possible, they should be migrated to inout parameters.

-To make the migration easier, HHVM currently allows reference (`int &$parameter`) and inout (`inout int $parameter`) parameters to be used interchangeably -- either one can be used, no matter if the function is declared to take a reference or inout argument.
+To make the migration easier, HHVM currently allows reference (`int &$parameter`) and inout (`inout int $parameter`) parameters to be used interchangeably&mdash;either one can be used, no matter if the function is declared to take a reference or inout argument.

 In most cases, you can migrate by simply replacing `&` with `inout` in all function declarations and calls.
 Due to the aforementioned interchangeability,